lowRISC/ibex/doc/03_reference/cosim.rst

 The RVFI has been extended to provide interrupt and debug information and the value of the ``mcycle`` CSR.
 These extended signals have the prefix ``rvfi_ext``

-The co-simulation system is EXPERIMENTAL.
-It is disabled by default in the UVM DV environment currently, however it is intended to become the primary checking method for the UVM testbench.

 Setup and Usage
 ---------------